samWieczorek/old_Prostar/inst/ProstarApp/md/FAQ.md

 * T. Burger.
 Gentle introduction to the statistical foundations of false discovery rate in quantitative proteomics.
 Journal of Proteome Research, 17(1):12-22, 2017.
 (links to these articles can be found in the "Useful links" page).

+### <a id="pushpval"></a>7 - How does "Push p-values" works?
+This is now clearly explained and illustrated in Prostar user manual (available at the "Useful links" page).

+### <a id="tuneCP4P"></a>8 - How should I tune the calibration plot options?
+This is now clearly explained and illustrated in Prostar user manual (available at the "Useful links" page).